How To Cover a Cake With Fondant Using the Wrap Method

-Wrapping a cake has always been recommended when making super tall cakes (double/triple barrel, etc.) but I have to admit that these days I wrap most of my cakes, regardless of whether they are super tall or not.
-I do this because it’s much less stressful for me, and now that I have done it many times, I always end up with a good result.
-I do sometimes still cover shorter cakes the all-in-one way, generally with reasonable success these days, but when I’m covering a taller cake, or just when I’m particularly tired or stressed, wrapping is the way to go.
+Wrapping a cake has always been recommended as the best way to cover tall cakes with fondant (double/triple barrel cakes, etc.) but I have to admit that these days I wrap most of my cakes, regardless of whether they are super tall or not.
+I find it much less stressful, and now that I have done it many times, I always end up with a good result.
+With a little practice, maybe you’ll find this technique a little less stressful too.

-Having the cake upside down means that you don’t have to trim the fondant at all along the top seam (this’ll make more sense once you read the steps below) which in turn means your seam will be much neater and you won’t risk damaging your perfect sharp edge with your sharp knife.
+Having the cake upside down means that you don’t have to trim the fondant at all along the top seam (this will make more sense once you read the steps below) which in turn means your seam will be much neater and you won’t risk damaging your perfect sharp edge by having to trim it.

 One tool that probably needs an extra mention before we start is the one you’ll use to roll your fondant around.
 I have a plastic rolling pin that is perfect for this as it has flat rather than rounded ends (you can see it in the first image below).
 You can use a rolling pin with rounded ends (obviously you cannot use one that has handles) but you will need to be very careful when you roll your fondant around it that you line up the edge as you roll.
 You could also use a piece of PVC pipe (the kind used for drinking water plumbing) with the end cut straight.